Last Updated on

 I have to remind you that there are lightweight alternatives also on bigger sensor mirrorless cameras such as the Fujfilm X-T3 (APS-C sensor)and the legendary Sony a7 III (full frame).
 They won’t disappoint you.

 If you prefer to shoot with a DSLR, choose a smaller mid-range DSLR body, such as the Canon 80D (APS-C sensor) or the Nikon D7100 (my first DSLR APS-C sensor).
 To keep the weight down while traveling with DSLRs, prime lenses are ideal.
 You get superior image quality without adding bulk to your camera.
+Here’s a list of the best travel photography lenses under $500.

 My personal favorite lightweight Canon prime lens is the 40mm f/2.8 (for APS-C sensor cameras).
 The focal length is extremely versatile, making it a great choice for travel.
 On the Nikon side, the NIKKOR 35mm f/1.8 (for APS-C sensors) is a great choice.